ulhaqi12/complex-networks-project/README.md

 ## Description
 This repository contains the final project of the course on Complex Networks that I studied at UIB, Spain in my Masters.
+The data folder contains the data of all the actors and the folder scrapper has the web scrapper in it used to scrape the data from IMDB.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: